 Hybrid Accounts: Using Seller and Vendor Central

-The hybrid model allows you to cover for any vendor stockouts and solves the problem of launching new products which wouldn’t generate orders on the vendor side initially.
-However, it is important to note that it is not recommended sellers compete with offers that they have active on Vendor Central as this can jeopardize your relationship with Amazon.
+The reason some sellers opt for the unauthorized hybrid model is that it allows for coverage of any vendor stockouts and solves the problem of launching new products which wouldn’t generate orders on the vendor side initially.
+However, it is also important to note that it is not recommended sellers compete with offers that they have active on Vendor Central as this can jeopardize your relationship with Amazon.

 Preparing to Move to Seller Central – Distribution Leakage